Published November 2019

 MIRAMICHI RIVER VALLEY REGION

-I have heard Falls Brook Falls is beautiful in the winter and is therefore on my to-do list.
-I think the main road is usually plowed but you would have to walk into the trail from there.
+Falls Brook Falls is beautiful in the winter.
+The main road is usually plowed but you have to walk into the trail from the main road.
+The good news is that the road and trail are usually well-packed from snowmobile traffic.
 Giant icicles form on the rock walls at Chimney Rock but it can be difficult to access depending on what is plowed.
 The main gravel road to Deersdale is usually plowed.
 It’s a long walk in from there but well worth it.
 We have snowshoed to Beaubears Island several times.
 You need to be extremely careful crossing the ice.
 Not only is it salt water but it’s also tidal making the ice conditions quite unpredictable.
 We have snowshoed several times on the Millbank Nature Trails, Morrison Cove Trails and at French Fort Cove, all near the City of Miramichi.

 ACADIAN SOUTH REGION

-Cape Jourimain would make a nice place to snowshoe but it is quite exposed.
-I am not sure if they cater to out of season visitors.
+The trails at Cape Jourimain are not maintained during the winter, but they are still accessible to hike, ski or snowshoe.
 The Claire Fontaine, Osprey and Kouchibouguac River Trails are your best options at Kouchibouguac National Park.
 Accessing the Kouchibouguac River Trail is best done by crossing the walking bridge across the river on route 117 (where the Middle Kouchibouguac to Loggiecroft Trail crosses the Kouchibouguac River).
 You can also explore the many cross country ski trails that loop around the interior of the park.
-Check out their winter usage map for more details.
+There are also other winter activities to enjoy in the park.
 The road to the beaches is not plowed so access to that part of the park is difficult.

 ACADIAN PENINSULA NORTH

-The newly upgraded Nepisiguit Mi’gmaq Trail is now cleared for almost 50 kilometres, all the way from the bridge north of Heath Steele Mines to Daly Point Nature Reserve to the east of Bathurst.
-The road north of Heath Steele mines is usually plowed but the best place to access the trail is in Middle Landing.
+More than 100 km of the newly upgraded Nepisiguit Mi’gmaq Trail are now cleared and marked, all the way from Daly Point Nature Reserve (east of Bathurst) to the woods near Popple Depot, west of the city.
+The trail can be accessed from Green Belt Lane in Bathurst, near the bridge at Middle Landing, from the bridge north of Heath Steele Mines, and from near the Governor’s Lodge at Popple Depot.
 If you are looking for some shorter trails in the Bathurst area then Daly Point Nature Reserve makes an excellent place to snowshoe.
 This is where the chickadees will come and land in your hands.
 The trails along the bay are nice but your chances of finding the Chickadees is better on the inland trails.
 Atlas Park in Pointe-Verte and Ile-aux-foins Park in Neguac are also easily accessible and can potentially make great places to explore.

 APPALACHIAN MOUNTAIN RANGE

-At Mount Carleton Provincial Park in mid-January, when the lake freezes, the gates are opened for ice fishing during the day.
-For access to Nictau Lake the road is plowed to Mount Bailey.
+In the winter months, Mount Carleton Provincial Park is open for day use and the road is plowed to Mount Bailey.
 Mount Bailey makes a great adventure in the snow.
 Other trails in the park are also accessible but you will need to tack on the extra snowshoeing time to get to them.
 The ridge line on the Mount Carleton Trail and parts of the Mount Sagamook Trail are probably quite treacherous in the winter months so should be left to the summer months or to the more experienced (if you don’t know if you are one of them, you’re not).

 LOWER ST. JOHN RIVER VALLEY REGION